For more information contact

 The Permanent Supportive Housing (PSH) Medicaid Redesign Team (MRT) Program is a supportive living program for individuals who have both a substance use disorder and a history of housing instability.

-This program is funded through the New York State Office of Alcoholism & Substance Abuse Services (OASAS).
+This program is funded through the New York State Office of Addiction Services & Supports (OASAS).

 Participation

-Participants work closely with a housing and employment case manager who assists them in developing long-term, stable housing and employment.
+Participants work closely with a Housing Case Manager who assists them in developing long-term, stable housing and employment.
 Participants must meet admission requirements including diagnosis, risk of homelessness, and income requirements.

 Length of Stay